wp-plugins/wpdiscuz/readme.txt

 * | Option to hide user labels/titles
 * | Option to set number of comment threads per page (for "load more comments" button)
 * | Option to notify administrators and comment authors on new comment/reply
+* | Option to manage font color
-* | Option to manage font color and comment/reply background colors
+* | Option to manage comment/reply background colors
+* | Option to manage author name and label color
+* | Option to manage reply/share/vote link colors
 * | Front-end phrase managing options, you'll be able to translate or change all phrases

 == Installation ==